-Free · Canada · No lawyer needed to start
+Free · Canada · Start without a lawyer

 You stayed.
 You care for your child every day.

 If the other parent is absent, you have rights.
-This free guide shows you exactly what to do — in plain language, step by step, for your province.
+This free guide explains your options and common next steps — in plain language, step by step, for your province.

 1.5M+ Single parent families in Canada